 The RV parks and campgrounds can also have extra fees that you need to check for.
-These fees are generally paid at the time of reservation, but there can be some additional fees that will come in effect when you arrive at the campground.
+These fees are generally paid at the time of reservation, but there can be some additional fees that will come into effect when you arrive at the campground.

-Additional fees are paid for additional nights at the campground, propane, generator fee or firewood.
+Additional fees are paid for additional nights at the campground, propane, generator fee, or firewood.
 It can also add transportation such as shuttle service or using public transport services.

 11. RV Rental Deposit & Other Fees

 You have to make one deposit at least one while renting your RV.
-This is like token money which is made when you are making your reservation in order to hold your reservation before the final price of your rental.
+This is like token money which is made when you are making your reservation to hold your reservation before the final price of your rental.

 Security Deposit: There is also a security deposit that is taken in nearly every rental service.
 This money is refundable and held until you return the RV safety to the owner’s hand.

-Amenities fee: On the other hand RV companies may also charge you for amenities such as bedding, kitchenware, generators, propane, gas and more.
+Amenities fee: On the other hand RV companies may also charge you for amenities such as bedding, kitchenware, generators, propane, gas, and more.